Sparkler

 A sparkler is a type of hand-held firework that burns slowly while emitting bright, colored sparks.
-It burns at a high temperature (over 1000°C), so it can be very dangerous.
+It burns at a high temperature (over 1000 °C), so it can be very dangerous.

 Sparklers are particularly popular with children.
 In the United Kingdom, a sparkler is often used by children at bonfire and fireworks displays on Guy Fawkes Night, the fifth of November, and in the United States on Independence Day.
-They are called phuljhadi in Hindi and are especially popular during the Diwali festival.
+They are called phuljhadi in Hindi – hence "Bengali" torches, candles, etc. – and are especially popular during the Diwali festival.

 Composition

 Sparklers are generally formed around a thin non-combustible metallic wire, about 8–12 in long, that has been dipped in a thick batter of slow-burning pyrotechnic composition and allowed to dry.
 The combustible coating contains the following components; multiple ingredients can be used: